uic-big-data/assignment-2/README.md

 conda install geopandas flask
 ```

-If you want to create a new environment before installing GeoPandas and Flask:
+If you want, you can create a new environment before installing GeoPandas and Flask:
 ```
 conda create --name geopandas
 conda activate geopandas